-Figure 6.56: The verbose output from cross-validation
+Figure 5.17: The verbose output from cross-validation

 While it's not necessary to see all this output for shorter cross-validation procedures, for longer ones it can be reassuring to see that the cross-validation is working and to give you an idea of how long the fits are taking for various combinations of hyperparameters.
-If things are taking too long, you may want to interrupt the kernel by pushing the stop button (square) at the top of the notebook and choose hyperparameters that will take less time to run or use a more limited set of hyperparameters.
+If things are taking too long, you may want to interrupt the kernel by pushing the stop button (square) at the top of the notebook and choose hyperparameters that will take less time to run, or use a more limited set of hyperparameters.

 When this is all done, you should see the following output: